GPT-2 – Language Models are Unsupervised Multitask Learners

 device='cuda:0', grad_fn=<PermuteBackward0>))), hidden_states=None, attentions=None, cross_attentions=None)

-We see that it brings up a lot of data, first let's look at the output keys
+We see that it outputs a lot of data, let's first look at the keys of the output.

 outputs.keys()